 Get Pumped Don’t assume that your host or your hotel will have a bicycle pump on hand.
 Fill your tires before you go or, if you’re traveling by car, take your floor pump along in the trunk.
 Also check your tool bag to make sure it’s stocked with a spare tube.

 Corral Your Gear It can be disappointing to come up short of an essential piece of gear when you’re ready to ride.
-Lay out everything you’ll need in advance: Basics like sunglasses, cycling gloves and sunscreen, plus road-emergency ID bracelet, chamois cream, cycling computer and so on.
+Lay out everything you’ll need in advance: Basics like sunglasses, cycling gloves and sunscreen, plus road-emergency ID bracelet, chamois cream, cycling computer (and charging cord) and so on.
 Keep all the “smalls” corralled and organized in one easy-to-pack, zippered travel pack.
 Choose one with a mesh top that makes it easy to see what’s inside and provides ventilation for that damp heart rate monitor strap.

 Avoid Parking-Garage Tragedy If you transport your bike on a roof rack, post a note to yourself on the dashboard (Bikes on Roof!)
 This small visual reminder can help you avoid the the heartbreak of mangling a bike when entering a low-clearance parking garage.